 - 1. Click Settings and then go to System > Token Provider > PingOne. - 2.
 In the Issuer field, enter the PingOne issuer ID.

-This information is available in the PingOne console. - 3.
-Optional: In the Description field, enter a description for the connection. - 4.
-In the Trusted Certificate Group list, select a trusted certificate group that PingAccess will use when authenticating to PingOne. - 5.
-To configure the connection to use a configured proxy, click Show Advanced and select Use Proxy.
-See Adding proxies for more information about creating proxies. - 6.
-Click Save.
+This information is available in the PingOne console.

+- 3. Optional: In the Description field, enter a description for the connection. - 4.
+In the Trusted Certificate Group list, select a trusted certificate group for PingAccess to use when authenticating to PingOne. - 5.
+To configure the connection to use a configured proxy, click Show Advanced Settings and select Use Proxy.